How to Send a Fax Online Free in 2026: step-by-step guide

 Two things.
 That's it.

 1. Your document.
 A PDF works best.
-FaxDrop also accepts Word documents (.doc, .docx) and images (.jpg, .png).
+FaxDrop also accepts JPG and PNG images.
+Export Word documents as PDF first.
 If your document is a photo of a paper form, that works too.
 Just make sure the text is legible.

 2. The recipient's fax number.
 This is usually a 10-digit phone number.
 If you're faxing a government agency, the number is on their website or the form itself.
 For doctors and hospitals, the front desk can give it to you.